Vincent Walters: Disappearance and capture

 Martin Walters, Vincent's brother, was sentenced to 25 years to life in prison for the kidnapping, but Vincent Walters fled.
 In July 1989, a federal grand jury indicted Vincent Walters on conspiracy to manufacture, possess and distribute crystal methamphetamine, carrying firearms during a drug trafficking crime, and possession of unregistered firearms and explosives.

 According to the Marshals Service, Walters had been living in Cancún, Mexico under the assumed name of "Oscar Rivera".
 Walters worked for 10 years at Cancún International Airport, where he reportedly sold timeshare vacation packages for a resort located in Puerto Morelos.
-On July 13, 2012, Walters, age 45, was apprehended at his workplace in Cancún International Airport.
+On July 13, 2012, Walters, age 45, was apprehended at his workplace in Cancún International Airport after 24 years on the run.
 Walters faces extradition to San Diego, where he will be tried in the U.S. District Court for the kidnapping and murder of Kristine Suzzette Reyes, and drugs, firearms and explosives offences.

+Prosecution

+In 2015, Walters pleaded guilty to first degree murder and two counts of kidnapping for ransom.
+He was sentenced to 32 years to life in prison.